panchorivasf/SoundEcology2/README.md

-IMPORTANT: THIS PACKAGE IS STILL IN DEVELOPMENT!
+WARNING: THIS PACKAGE IS STILL IN DEVELOPMENT!

 Full documentation can be found in our Github Page: <https://panchorivasf.github.io/SoundEcology2/>